wp-plugins/pagepost-specific-social-share-buttons/readme.txt

 1. Download and unzip the plugin pagepost-specific-social-share-buttons.zip.<br />
 2. Copy the unzipped folder in your Plugins directory under wordpress installation. (wp-content/plugins)<br />
 3. Activate the plugin through the plugin window in the admin panel.<br />
-4. Configure the settings through Settings->Page/Post Specific Social Share (seen in a green color) in the admin panel.
+4. Configure the settings through Settings->Page/Post Specific Social Share in the admin panel.

 == Screenshots ==